Paraguay's President Abdo contracts dengue fever amid outbreak

 “He will fulfill his agenda in Mburuvicha Roga (the presidential residence) with some restrictions,” he said, adding the President was in a “good general condition”.

 The diagnosis underscores the potential severity of the outbreak of the disease in Paraguay, which has the second highest incidence of dengue in South American after Brazil.
-A severe out break in 2013 led to 250 deaths in the country.
+A severe outbreak in 2013 led to 250 deaths in the country.

+Abdo, in a post on Twitter, thanked people for their messages of support.
+“I am fine, thank god.
+Getting some rest.
+We must be conscious that dengue can attack us all.”

 The World Health Organization says the incidence of dengue, which causes high fever and joint pain, has been growing rapidly in recent decades.
 There is no specific treatment, but early detection and care reduces risks associated with the disease.